 The following is a brief summary of the business experience of our directors.
-Unless otherwise indicated, the current business addresses for our directors is R. Fidêncio Ramos, 308, Torre A, 10th floor, Vila Olímpia, São Paulo - SP, 04551-010, Brazil.
+Unless otherwise indicated, the current business addresses for our directors is at Harneys Fiduciary (Cayman) Limited, Fourth Floor, Harbour Place, 103 South Church Street, P.O.
+Box 10240, Grand Cayman KY1-1002, Cayman Islands.

 André Street is the Chairman of our board of directors, and has been a member of our board of directors since 2018.
 He has held the position of member of the advisory committee of DLP Capital LLC since 2014.
 In 2000, he founded Pagafacil.com, a company specialized in internet payments in Brazil that partnered with websites such as I-Bazar, Mercadolivre, Lokau.com and Arremate.
 In 2005, he founded Braspag Tecnologia Em Pagamentos, a service provider of payment solutions in Latin America, where he served as CEO until 2009, when the company was sold.
 In 2007, he also founded Netcredit Promoção de Crédito S.A., a consumer credit company that geared towards facilitating business growth by offering extended payment terms and emphasizing digital credit approval processes.
 Mr. Street is a founding partner of ACP Investments Ltd - Arpex Capital (formed in 2011), a company focused on investing in e-commerce technology companies in Latin America and in the United States.
 While at Arpex, he founded StoneCo Ltd., the issuer company, controller of Stone Pagamentos S.A. and Mundipagg Tecnologia em Pagamentos S.A., two of our subsidiaries.
-Between 2012 and 2015 he had indirectly controlled Sieve Group Brasil Tecnologia S.A., a holding company that was the owner of several technology companies, sold in 2015.
-He also served on the board of directors of B2W Companhia Digital S.A. from 2015 to June 2018 and currently serves on the board of directors of Lojas Americanas S.A.
+Between 2012 and 2015 he had indirectly controlled Sieve Group Brasil

+Tecnologia S.A., a holding company that was the owner of several technology companies, sold in 2015.
+He also served on the board of directors of B2W Companhia Digital S.A. and Lojas Americanas S.A.
 In 2010, Mr. Street completed the Owner President Manager Program at Harvard Business School.
-We believe that Mr. Street is well qualified to serve as the Chairman of our board of directors given his extensive experience in the financial technology sector and background as one of our founders and as one of our executives since inception.
+We believe that Mr. Street is well qualified to serve as the Chairman of our board of directors given his extensive experience in the financial technology sector and background as one of our founders and as one of our executives since inception..